-Psychiatric Hospital
+Acute Psychiatric Hospital

 Imaging/Radiology

 Laboratory

 This list represents the facility types that the Department may validate post-submission.
 It is not intended to limit or otherwise refine the types of facilities health plans must report when completing this Report Tab.
 The health plan is required to report all contracting facilities meeting the definition set forth in section 1371.31(a)(4), even if not included in the above list.